-Step 4: EPA to calculate progress-at the end of each fiscal year-to report the total weighted area (acres) that have TMDLs, alternative restoration approaches, or protection approaches that are in place or being planned or developed.
+Step 4: EPA calculates progress-at the end of each fiscal year-to report the total weighted area (acres) that have TMDLs, alternative restoration approaches, or protection approaches that are in place or being developed.

-- EPA will use the information in ATTAINS (e.g., TMDLs, alternative restoration approaches, or protection approaches)29 to identify where a water has a TMDL, alternative restoration approach, or protection approach in place or being "planned" or "developed". - EPA will sum the area of the catchments that correspond to the water that has a TMDL, alternative restoration approach, or protection approach in place or being "planned" or "developed".
+- EPA will use the information in ATTAINS (e.g., TMDLs, alternative restoration approaches, or protection approaches)28 to identify where a water has a TMDL, alternative restoration approach, or protection approach in place or being "developed". - EPA will sum the weighted area of the catchments that correspond to each water that has a TMDL, alternative restoration approach, or protection approach in place or being "developed".
 The catchments are used solely for the purpose of automating the calculation of the measure.
 The information immediately below provides a detailed step-by-step walk through of the "automation" process for calculating the progress each fiscal year.

-Step-by-step walk through of the automated end-of-year progress calculation conducted by EPA As previously mentioned, this measure recognizes TMDLs, alternative restoration approaches, and protection approaches that are being planned or developed, or have been completed, so it applies a weighted approach to remove "double counting" from the progress each fiscal year.
-The weights applied for each category (i.e., planning, developing, and complete) are: Planning, 0.25; Developing, 0.5; and Complete, 1.0.
+Step-by-step walk through of the automated end-of-year progress calculation conducted by EPA As previously mentioned, this measure recognizes TMDLs, alternative restoration approaches, and protection approaches that are being developed, or have been completed, so it applies a weighted approach to remove "double counting" from the progress each fiscal year.
+The weights applied for each category (i.e., under development, and completed) are: Under Development, 0.5; and Completed, 1.0.
 The automated progress each fiscal year calculation includes:

-- 1. Count the total number of AU/pollutant combinations for each catchment identified as part of the universe. - 2.
+- 8. Count the total number of AU/pollutant combinations for each catchment identified as part of the universe. - 9.
 Calculate the total number of AU/pollutant combinations in each catchment in the following categories: - a.
-Planning - b.
-Developing - c.
-Complete - 3.
+Under Development - b.
+Completed - 10.
 Calculate a weighted score for each category in the catchment by dividing the number of AU/pollutant combinations in that category by the total number of AU/pollutant combinations, and then multiplying the weighting factor for each category: - a.
-Planning, weighting factor = 0.25 - b.
-Developing, weighting factor = 0.5 - c.
-Complete, weighting factor = 1.0 - 4.
-Add the weighted scores for each category in the catchment to calculate the weighted score of the catchment. - 5.
-Multiply each catchment's size (acres) by the weighted score for the catchment to get the catchment's weighted size (acres). - 6.
-Calculate the sum of the weighted catchment sizes (acres), using the catchments identified as part of the universe, to get the weighted results size (acres) for the end-of-year reporting. - 7.
-Divide the weighted results size by the universe size and multiply by 100 to calculate the weighted results percent. - 8.
-Compare the weighted results percent for the End-of-Year with the Baseline.
+Under Development, weighting factor = 0.5 - b.
+Completed, weighting factor = 1.0 - 11.
+Add the weighted scores for each category in the catchment to calculate the weighted score of the catchment. - 12.
+Multiply each catchment's size (acres) by the weighted score for the catchment to get the catchment's weighted size (acres). - 13.
+Calculate the sum of the weighted catchment sizes (acres), using the catchments identified as part of the universe, to get the weighted size (acres) for the end-of-year reporting.

-29 State and EPA ensure that all EPA approved and established TMDLs are in ATTAINS.
+28 State and EPA ensure that all EPA approved and established TMDLs are in ATTAINS.
 Because alternative restoration approaches and protection approaches are new, it is likely that these types of approaches would not have been in place to be considered as part of a "baseline."
 If a state does have these approaches and EPA has reviewed them to include them as part of the baseline, EPA will work with the state to ensure the information is entered into ATTAINS and reflected in the baseline.